Srynetix/gdtx/README.md

 Based on what I just said in the previous section, the project will be a [Cargo workspace] with several crates:

-- `gdtoolkit`: The main command-line utility
+- `gdtx`: The main command-line utility
-- `gdtoolkit-gdscript-lexer`: The GDScript lexer code
+- `gdtx-gdscript-lexer`: The GDScript lexer code
-- `gdtoolkit-gdscript-linter`: The GDScript linter code
+- `gdtx-gdscript-linter`: The GDScript linter code
-- `gdtoolkit-gdscript-formatter`: The GDScript formatter code
+- `gdtx-gdscript-formatter`: The GDScript formatter code
-- `gdtoolkit-gdscript-parser`: The GDScript parser code
+- `gdtx-gdscript-parser`: The GDScript parser code
-- `gdtoolkit-gdproject-lexer`: The "Godot project file" lexer code
+- `gdtx-gdproject-lexer`: The "Godot project file" lexer code
-- `gdtoolkit-gdproject-formatter`: The "Godot project file" formatter code
+- `gdtx-gdproject-formatter`: The "Godot project file" formatter code
-- `gdtoolkit-gdproject-parser`: The "Godot project file" parser code
+- `gdtx-gdproject-parser`: The "Godot project file" parser code

 That's a straightforward design, and there is work to do!